scotlin1293/Capstone-Project-One/README.md

+Welcome to CineManiacs!

+<a href="https://cinemaniacs.herokuapp.com/">View my demo!</a>

+## About my project

+* Search for movies by title
+* Select from categories including: upcoming, top rated, popular, and now playing.
+* Contains information about the movies such as cast, revenue and recommendations.
+* View the available trailers.
+* Can create an account and log in, to enable features such as lists and reviews.
+* Add information to user profile.
+* View other lists by other users.

 ## Run a local version

 1. You will need an API key from [The Movie Database API](https://developers.themoviedb.org/3) to run a local version.